numpy/numpy/doc/neps/nep-0038-SIMD-optimizations.rst

 Most of the discussion took place on the PR `gh-15228`_ to accecpt this NEP.
 Discussion on the mailing list mentioned `VOLK`_ which was added to the section on related work.
-The question of maintainability also was raised both on the mailing list and in `gh-15228`_ but not resolved.
-The open questions are:
+The question of maintainability also was raised both on the mailing list and in `gh-15228`_ and resolved as follows:

-- If contributors want to leverage a specific SIMD instruction, will they be expected to add software implementation of this instruction for all other architectures too?
+- If contributors want to leverage a specific SIMD instruction, will they be expected to add software implementation of this instruction for all other architectures too? (see the `new-intrinsics`_ part of the workflow).
 - On whom does the burden lie to verify the code and benchmarks for all architectures?
-What happens if adding a universal ufunc in place of architecture-specific code helps one architecture but harms performance on another?
+What happens if adding a universal ufunc in place of architecture-specific code helps one architecture but harms performance on another? (answered in the tradeoffs_ part of the workflow).

-The workflow section attempts to codify these concerns.

 References and Footnotes
 ------------------------